BigAB/async-transform/README.md

 A tiny utility function for composing asynchronous transformations

+**NOTE: Async/Await pretty much makes this module redundant.
+If you are either transpiling with Babel/Steal/Whatever, or using an evnironment that supports Async/Await, you probably do not need this module**

   - great for unit testing
   - [composable](#composition)
-  - works great with ES2017's `async/await`
+  - <del>works great with ES2017's `async/await`</del>

 **Async-Transform** is a simple function, that takes an array of **transform functions** and a **value** and runs each transform function in sequence, passing along the result of the last transform function and **returns a promise**.